CharlesRea/blazor-presentation/notes.md

 * Then the runtime can execute your normal compiled code
 * Your app code is interpretted - no JIT.
 Does have performacne implications
 * Demo in devtools

+### Overall tech stack
+* Underpinning everything: WebAssembly
+* Used to execute Mono runtime
+* That executes the Blazor UI framework, which is responsible for actually figuring out how to update the DOM
+* Blazor is responsible for transforming the Razor files we write into standard C# classes
+* Blazor will monitor for events that cause a state change, and then figure out how the DOM should be updated - essentially uses a virtual DOM

 ### Other rendering modes
 * Blazor can run on the server.
 Instead of running your .NET code in the browser via WebAssembly, this mode runs it on a normal .NET server, and communicates DOM updates over a SignaR websockets connection.
 Removes the need for Wasm, but means all your interactivity must go via a server, so latency and scaling concerns